 Other categories of waste management units regulated under WDRs issued by the Regional Water Board that allow that type of waste.

-All disaster-related wastes must be setback at least 100 feet from any surface water or well.
+All disaster-related wastes temporary staging areas must be setback at least 100 feet from water supply wells or any surface water, and at least 25 feet from groundwater monitoring wells.
 A lesser setback distance may be allowed by the Regional Water Board if the Discharger can demonstrate that the groundwater, geologic, topographic, and well construction conditions at the site are adequate to protect water quality.

-Precipitation that falls on, or water that is applied to waste piles, must be treated as leachate if runoff occurs.
+Precipitation that falls on, or water that is applied to managed disaster debris (disaster debris that has been moved or consolidated as any part of the disaster response effort), must be treated as leachate if runoff occurs.

 When applicable, Dischargers with coverage under this General Order must also apply for coverage under the General Permit for Storm Water Discharges Associated with Construction Activities (Construction Storm Water Permit) and comply with its requirements.
 The Construction Storm Water Permit (State Board Order No. 2009-0009- DWQ) may be found on the Water Board’s website.